Hans-Jeiger/SpectatorDrones/README.md

 ### Installing

-Open your Unreal Engine project in the editor.
-In the top left bar, go to "Edit", and then "Plugins".
-In the bottom right corner of the Plugins tab, click "New Plugin".
-Choose "Content Only".Name the plugin whatever you want, then click "Create Plugin".
-Now exit the editor.

-Locate your project in the explorer, and enter the Plugins folder.
-Here, you should see a folder for the plugin you created.
-Enter the folder and remove all the content from it.
-Then, inside the now empty folder, clone this project:
+Locate the root directory of your project in your explorer, and enter the Plugins folder.
+If it does not exist, make a new folder named "Plugins" in the root directory. clone this project within this folder:

 ```
 git clone https://github.com/Hans-Jeiger/SpectatorDrones.git